A, B, C

 Common Use Contract

-A whole-of-government contract established by the Department of Treasury and Finance for the supply of goods and services.
-Generally, a Common Use Contract must be used by inner-Budget agencies and may also be accessed by other approved government organisations.
+A whole-of-government contract established by the Department of Treasury and Finance or the Department of Premier and Cabinet for the supply of goods and services.
+Generally, a Common Use Contract must be used by agencies and may, in some circumstances, also be accessed by other approved organisations.

-A Contractor is an individual or organisation engaged under a contract (other than as an employee) to provide goods and/or services to an agency.
+A Contractor is a person or organisation engaged under a contract (other than as an employee) to provide specified goods and/or services to an agency.
 A contractor will usually work under the supervision of an agency manager.

 D, E, F, G